Drozerah/freeCodeCamp-work/README.md

 # freeCodeCamp-work

-This is a repo for posting all my code from working through freeCodeCamp.
+* This is a repo for posting all my code (resolved chalenges) from working through freeCodeCamp.

+* Challenges required for certifications are marked with a *